artela-network/artela-docs/docs/develop/get-strarted/sol-hello-world/index.md

 sidebar_position: 2
 ---

-# Create smart contact with Aspect
+# Develop an Aspect

-This section guides you in creating dApps on Artela with aspect-oriented functionality.
-It intercepts and identifies specific transactions while enabling additional business logic injection.
-For instance, if a transaction tries to modify a state variable (e.g., 'Count') with certain conditions, like being an even number, the current transaction is rolled back.
+This section guides you in building dApp on Artela with a sample Aspect.
+This Aspect can identifie and intercept specific transactions.
+If a transaction tries to modify a state variable (e.g., 'Count') under certain conditions, such as being an even number, the current transaction is rolled back.

-The additional knowledge required for this guide includes:
+**Prerequisite knowledge:**
 * [Node.js](https://nodejs.org/)
 * [asloc](https://docs.artela.network/develop/asolc-guide)

 # 1.Setting up a new project
-Make sure that a recent version of [Node.js](https://nodejs.org/) and its package manager npm (that comes with Node.js) are installed, Start by installing the `aspect-tool`:
+Make sure you have a recent version of [Node.js](https://nodejs.org/) and npm installed, Start by installing the `aspect-tool`:

 ```bash